A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Summary and conclusions

-In our simulations with cross sections of 100 mb and less, the initial gas supply is largely used up before the DM--b interactions have any significant impact.
-This is not surprising since we do not simulate gas accretion into the galaxy.
-Properly simulating the effect of a DM--b cross section of order 10 mb or less---the range relevant for sexaquark dark matter, for instance---demands the use of high-quality hydrodynamics and detailed study of the fidelity of the subgrid models of stellar feedback.
+In our simulations with cross sections of 100 mb and less, the DM--b interactions do not have enough time to have any significant impact.
+This is not surprising, since the initial gas supply is partially used up, and we do not simulate gas accretion into the galaxy.
+Properly simulating the effect of a DM--b cross section of order 10 mb or less demands the use of high-quality hydrodynamics, modeling gas accretion, and the detailed study of the fidelity of the subgrid models of stellar feedback.
 These efforts are not justified in this exploratory investigation of an idealized, isolated galaxy.
 In future work, we plan to study cosmological galaxy formation in the interesting cross section range, with the required sophisticated treatment of the ``gastrophysics''.

-The code and method we have developed and presented here to incorporate dark matter--baryon interactions gives a practical, efficient, and reliable tool for the community.
+The code and method we have developed and presented here to incorporate dark matter--baryon interactions provide a practical, efficient, and reliable tool for the community.
 It should enable robust limits to be placed on various scenarios for dark matter--baryon interactions based on properties of galaxies.